UW-Student-Veteran-Life/svl-login-app/README.md

 A web app running NodeJS is needed to use this application.
 It is highly recommended to use the latest long-term support version of NodeJS offered by Azure as this application does not have any requirements to be ran on an older NodeJS runtime.

+## Dependencies of Application
+The main dependencies of this application are the following services provided by UW IT:
+- ID Card Reader service
+- Person Search API service

+These are both out of scope for this documentation and you may want to reach out to UW IT for further information.

+In order to interact with these services, you will need a valid PFX certificate granted by UW's certificate authority (known as UWCA).
+This is also out of scope for this documentation but more can be found out by contacting UW IT.